Back to Blog

 The 5 Signs You're About to Tilt

-Learn to recognize these pre-tilt indicators:
+Learn to recognize these pre-tilt indicators before you queue:

-1. You're thinking about the last game during the loading screen
+1. You're thinking about the last game during the loading screen — you're not mentally reset

-2. You muted a teammate or blamed someone else for a loss
+2. You muted a teammate or blamed someone else for a loss — even if deserved, the emotional residue lingers

-3. You're queueing immediately after a loss without taking a breath
+3. You're queueing immediately after a loss without taking a breath — the cortisol hasn't cleared

-4. You've said "one more game" three times
+4. You've said "one more game" three times — you're chasing, not playing

 The 2-Loss Rule